johnpatramanis/Nature_Prot_Enamel/README.md

 # Instructions for use

-The step-by-step process for the usage of the scripts is fully described in Taurozzi A. *et al*. in prep.
+The step-by-step process for the usage of the scripts is fully described in Taurozzi A. et al 2024.

 # Citation

 For usage of these scripts cite the following manuscript:

 Deep-time phylogenetic inference by palaeoproteomic analysis of dental enamel.
-Taurozzi A. *et al 2024*
+Taurozzi A. et al 2024.